PrincetonUniversity/NR-Scope/README.md

 mkdir build
 cd build
 cmake ../
-make all -j ${nof_proc}
+cmake -DCMAKE_CXX_FLAGS="-DBOOST_TIMER_ENABLE_DEPRECATED" .. 		# If you are using Ubuntu 24.04, constraint by the srsGUI library. make all -j ${nof_proc}
 cd nrscope/src/
 sudo ./nrscope | tee ./$(date +"%Y-%m-%d_%H:%M:%S").txt | grep Found 	# This command can save the trace and show if cell or DCIs are found.

 # or to scan all 5G SA cells (in nrscope/src/)
 sudo ./nrscan